lightec-xyz/zkBTC-Security/README.md

     // x >= 4800/(48 + 19 + 17) = 57.1
     // x >= 7200/(72 + 25 + 17) = 63.2
 ```

+### Future Proofing - Configurable Extra Depth

+The above security parameters are designed based on the current minging rewards and miner concentration (as of May 2025).
+Things might change over time and it is hard to tell what might happen in 5 or 10 years from now.
+While our deployed smart contract shall NOT be updated, some parameters could be.
+We define the extra depth ranging from 0 to 255 to be added to any computed transaction depth requirement, with current value set to 0.

 ## Securing Redemption